riscv/riscv-docs-base-container-image/README.md

 # clone the upstream repository of the documentation (see The Branches)

 # run the container from within the riscv-isa-manual directory
-docker run -it -v $(pwd)/riscv-isa-manual:/build riscv-docs-base-container-image:latest /bin/bash
+docker run -it -v $(pwd)/riscv-isa-manual:/build riscvintl/riscv-docs-base-container-image:latest /bin/bash

 # within the container
 cd ./build